AK1o9/AK1o9/README.md

 # 👋 Hey there, I'm **Ahmed**

 ## About me 😄
-- 💻 I’m a fresh graduate developer who's mostly interested in web and game development/programming.
+- 💻 I’m a fresh graduate developer who's mostly interested in web and game development.
 - ⚙️ I'm familiar with multiple technologies but mainly use Python, C#, JavaScript, React, Flutter and Firebase.
 - 🌱 I’m currently practicing .NET and React Native.